zyedidia/perforator/README.md

 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does not currently support those events.
 * Perforator does not currently support multithreaded programs.
+* A region is either active or inactive, it cannot be active multiple times at once.
+This means for recursive functions only the first invocation of the function is tracked.

 # How it works